-The Town has engaged the Commonwealth of Massachusetts to provide Sealer services since fiscal year 2012.
-The Sealer is responsible for enforcing the accuracy requirements and other standards relating to
+The Town has engaged the Commonwealth of Massachusetts to provide Sealer services since FY12.
+The Sealer is responsible for enforcing the accuracy requirements and other standards relating to weighing and measuring devices, and the use thereof, utilized in the sale of food, fuels and other products.